career-match/career-match.github.io/index.md

 ## Deployment

-The latest version of the app is hosted [here](https://career-match.connectiveunconscious.com)
+The latest version of the app is not currently being hosted.

 ## User Guide